-The Government's Letter of Expectations (the Letter) between the Ministry of Advanced Education, Innovation and Technology (Government's representative) and BCIC is an agreement on the parties' respective accountabilities, roles and responsibilities.
+The Government's Letter of Expectations (the Letter) between Government and BCIC is an agreement on the parties' respective accountabilities, roles and responsibilities.
 The Letter confirms BCIC's mandate and priority actions, articulates the key performance expectations as documented in the Government's Expectations Manual for British Columbia Crown Agencies[1], and forms the basis for the development of BCIC's Service Plan and Annual Service Plan Report.
 The Letter does not create any legal or binding obligations on the parties and is intended to promote a co-operative working relationship.
 For the 2013/14 fiscal year, Government has directed BCIC to take the following specific actions: